microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-selected-overview.md

 # Overview of Selected Permissions in OneDrive and SharePoint

 SharePoint and OneDrive have a long-established permissions model that doesn't fit exactly into the scopes model.
-For example there couldn't exist a global scope that provides ReadWrite access to a single list in your tenant.
+For example, there couldn't exist a global scope that provides ReadWrite access to a single list in your tenant.
 Instead we have create the concept of *.Selected scopes to support these scenarios.
-Initially this was limited to Sites.Selected for Applications as a way to restrict an application's access to a single site collection.
-We have now added support for Lists, List Items, Folders, and Files as outlined in the table below - and all *.Selected scopes now support delegated and application modes.
+Initially limited to Sites.Selected for Applications as a way to restrict an application's access to a single site collection.
+Lists, List Items, Folders, and Files as outlined in the table are now supported - and all *.Selected scopes now support delegated and application modes.

 > Due to the evolution of scope naming requirements the newer scopes are listed as a full tuple `*.SelectedOperations.Selected`, there is no functional difference compared to the `Sites.Selected` format.